 The demand for our services and products is a function of the level of spending by oil and gas companies for exploration, development and production activities.
-The level of exploration, development and production activities is to a large extent tied to the prices of oil and natural gas, which can fluctuate significantly, are highly volatile and tend to be highly sensitive to factors including supply and demand cycles, cycles and geopolitical uncertainties particularly those impacting large hydrocarbon producing countries.
-Additionally, some certain oil and gas companies may intentionally limit their capital spending as they focus on generating returns to a percentage of their operating cash flows. shareholders as opposed to maximizing hydrocarbon production.
+The level of exploration, development and production activities is to a large extent tied to the prices of oil and natural gas, which can fluctuate significantly, are highly volatile and tend to be highly sensitive to factors including supply and demand cycles and geopolitical uncertainties particularly those impacting large hydrocarbon producing countries.
+Additionally, certain oil and gas companies may also intentionally limit their capital spending as they focus on generating returns to shareholders as opposed to maximizing hydrocarbon production.
+Additionally, there has recently been an increasing number of customer consolidations within the industry.
+In some cases, these transactions may have an impact on overall rig demand, as the acquiring company may apply criteria that results in a different level of demand for drilling rigs than the previous two companies would have had on a stand-alone basis.

-During 2022, global oilfield activity substantially returned to pre-COVID levels.
-Since late 2022 and through 2023, global energy commodity markets have experienced higher high levels of volatility, in part due to the disruptions and effects of the war in Ukraine. volatility.
-In the U.S., operators generally reacted to the conflict this market by reducing their drilling activity.
+Since late 2022 and continuing through 2023, the second quarter of 2024, global energy commodity markets have experienced high levels of volatility.
+In the U.S., operators generally reacted to this market conditions by reducing their drilling activity.
 Recent production actions announced by certain large international oil producers have been supportive of both oil prices and oil-focused activity broadly, especially in international markets.
-Natural gas prices, particularly in the United States, have declined significantly since the third quarter of 2022.
-In turn, gas-directed activity decreased.
-More recently, the anticipated completion of several large liquefied natural gas terminals currently under construction on the U.S. Gulf Coast has in part led to an increase in natural gas prices.
-The increase in natural gas demand from these facilities through 2023 and in natural gas prices could lead to greater demand for related oilfield services.
+Natural gas prices, particularly in the United States, declined significantly through 2023 and into 2024, to levels which have caused operators to reduce natural gas directed activity.